-GPs are required to provide services between the core hours of 8.00am to 6.30pm Monday to Friday.

-Nationally, arrangements are changing, and from 1st October 2022 the four Primary Care Networks in North Tyneside are contracted to provide GP appointments 6.30pm to 8.00pm Monday to Friday, and 9.00am to 5.00pm on Saturdays.
-Patients will need to be able to access community pharmacy for any medication prescribed by this service.
+GPs are required to provide services between the core hours of 8.00am to 6.30pm, Monday to Friday, excluding bank holidays.
+Nationally, there are new contractual arrangements from 1st October 2022 for Enhanced Access - i.e., services from 6.30pm to 8.00pm Monday to Friday (excluding bank holidays), and 9.00am to 5.00pm on Saturdays.
+In North Tyneside, this will be provided by the four Primary Care Networks from central locations.
+Patients will need to be able to access community pharmacy for any medication prescribed by these services.

 NTCCG commissioned a complementary GP video consultation service which supplements the provision of services provided in GP practices.
 The service operates 7.00am to 10.00pm Monday to Friday, and 8.00am to 4.00pm on Saturdays, Sundays and Bank Holidays.
-The service is able to prescribe medication to patients using EPS direct to their nominated community pharmacy or DSP.
+The service can prescribe medication to patients using EPS direct to their nominated community pharmacy or DSP.